hyperlane-dev/hyperlane-ai/dataset/dataset.md

     ///
     /// # Returns
     ///
-    /// - `Option<V>` - The attribute's value if it exists and can be cast to the specified type. pub async fn try_get_attribute<K, V>(&self, key: K) -> Option<V>
+    /// - `Option<V>` - The attribute value if it exists and can be cast to the specified type. pub async fn try_get_attribute<K, V>(&self, key: K) -> Option<V>
     where
         K: AsRef<str>,